opensearch-project/technical-steering/technical-advisory-groups/build-tag/charter.md

-# OpenSearch Project Build Interest Group (BIG) Governance Charter
+# OpenSearch Project Build Technical Advistory Group Governance Charter

 ## Purpose

-The OpenSearch Project, following Technical Steering Committee (TSC) recommendations, proposes to create a Build Interest Group (BIG) that focuses on repository health.
+The OpenSearch Project, following Technical Steering Committee (TSC) recommendations, proposes to create a Build Technical Advisory Group that focuses on repository health.
 This includes managing new repository creation, retiring or archiving existing repositories, monitoring activity in existing repositories, and tracking maintainer status.
 This group will also establish guidelines for members, set criteria for newly proposed repositories, and come up with recommendations which will then be reviewed by TSC for decision making.
 The group will provide feedback to the TSC before the final decision is made through voting of TSC members.

 ## Responsibilities